 We make statements in this Proxy Statement that are forward-looking statements, which are usually identified by the use of words such as "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "might," "plans," "potential," "possible," "predicts," "projects," "result," "seeks," "should," "will," and variations of such words or similar expressions.
 Our forward-looking statements reflect our current views about our plans, intentions, expectations, strategies and prospects, which are based on the information currently available to us and on assumptions we have made.
 Although we believe that our plans, intentions, expectations, strategies and prospects as reflected in or suggested by our forward-looking statements are reasonable, we can give no assurance that our plans, intentions, expectations, strategies or prospects will be attained or achieved and you should not place undue reliance on these forward-looking statements.
 Furthermore, actual results may differ materially from those described in the forward-looking statements and may be affected by a variety of risks and factors described in our Annual Report on Form 10-K. For a further discussion of these and other factors that could cause our future results to differ materially from any forward-looking statements, see our reports and other filings with the U.S. Securities and Exchange Commission.
-Except as otherwise required by the U.S. federal securities laws, we disclaim any obligations or undertaking to publicly release any updates or revisions to any forward-looking statement contained herein (or elsewhere) to reflect any change in our expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.
+Except as otherwise required by the U.S. federal securities laws, we disclaim any obligations or undertaking to publicly release any updates or revisions to any forward-looking statement is based.